barikprasanjeet43-create/IPL-Dashboard/README.md

 -> Player performance (runs, wickets, total 4's, total 6's)

-Season summaries
+-> Season summaries

-(Dataset can be sourced from Kaggle / IPL official stats websites)
+-> Dataset can be sourced from Kaggle / IPL official stats websites

-📊 Dashboard Preview
+## 📊 Dashboard Preview
 https://github.com/barikprasanjeet43-create/IPL-Dashboard/blob/main/IPL%20Dashboard.png

-📌 Key Insights
+## 📌 Key Insights

 1.Top run scorers and wicket takers by each season.

 2.Team-wise win  and consistency trends in point table.

 3.Season-wise patterns and performance highlights.

+## 📢 Conclusion

+This project showcases the power of data analytics and visualization in sports.
+It can help fans, analysts, and teams to better understand player performance and match dynamics.